unpc2026/diaryasprogrammer/README.md

 ## 2️⃣ Behavior & Logical Consequences

-Derive behavior directly from established definitions.
+Whenever possible, derive behavior directly from established definitions.

+For each behavior discussed, first determine whether it is:

+1. A Derived Consequence

+   Behavior that follows logically from previously established definitions.

    For every important consequence:

-1. identify the specific definition(s) it depends on,
+   * Identify the specific definition(s) it depends on.
-2. explain why the consequence logically follows,
+   * Explain why the consequence logically follows.
-3. identify behaviors that cannot occur,
+   * Identify behaviors that cannot occur under those definitions.
-4. distinguish guaranteed behavior from inferred behavior.
+   * Distinguish guaranteed behavior from inferred behavior.

+2. A Primitive Language Rule

+   Behavior that is explicitly defined by the PHP language, specification, documentation, or other authoritative sources, but does not logically follow from previously established definitions.

+   For every primitive language rule:

+   * Explicitly identify it as a primitive language rule.
+   * State the authoritative source supporting it.
+   * Explain how it integrates with the existing conceptual model.
+   * Avoid inventing hidden semantic rules or causal explanations solely to make the behavior appear logically derived.

+Prefer logical derivation whenever supported by established definitions.
+However, do not force derivations where the language instead defines behavior directly.

-Avoid presenting isolated facts without showing how they follow from definitions.
+Avoid presenting isolated facts without identifying whether they are derived consequences or primitive language rules.

 ---